-Although there are many types of devices meant to protect the occupants of vehicles, they cannot always be fail-safe devices.
-In a violent wreck, even a seat belt, or carriage can fail and break open like a can of sardines being thrown against a wall.
-But steps to take to mitigate the chances of a horrible and deadly ejections, are to always buckle up.
+Many types of devices protect vehicle occupants.
+But they cannot be fail-safe devices all the time.
+In a violent wreck, even a seat belt, or carriage might fail.
+Then, cars break open like a can of sardines thrown against a wall.
+But steps may be followed to mitigate the chances.
+First of all, buckle up.

 Brain injuries come to mind, along with back and neck injuries.
-A broken back can easily lead to quadriplegia or tetraplegia.
-This goes for defective child carriers and booster seats as well.
-The ejection could actually be the combined fault of the vehicle maker, the person who hit you, the seat-belt maker, and even the car seat manufacturer.
+A broken back quickly leads to quadriplegia or tetraplegia.
+Also, this goes for defective child carriers and booster seats.

-So there may or may not also be products defect cases, and perhaps even a claim against the government, if one of their agents caused or was partially responsible for the wreck.
-This is why it is a big deal to get a lawyer who knows his or her stuff.
-That is why you call Ehline.
-We know our stuff!
+So what if no products defect case exists?
+In that case, perhaps a claim against the government exists.
+Maybe one of their agents was responsible for the wreck?
+That’s why it’s a big deal to get a lawyer.
+And it needs to be an advocate who knows his or her stuff.

-- Employer of the driver who hit you (there may be course and scope vicarious liability)
+- Employer of the driver who hit you (look at course, scope, vicarious liability).

-- Whether or not the person who entrusted the injury causing artifice knew or should have known the driver was a danger to himself or others (eg., you loan your car to a person you know has a suspended license for reckless driving, etc.)
+- Whether the person knew or should have known the driver was a danger. (eg., you loan your car to a person.
+You know of a suspended license for reckless driving, etc.).

-- Whether or not the manufacturer of the car, or the seat belts was negligent or defective.
+- Whether the builder of the car or the seat belts was negligent.

 - Was the person who hit you solely at fault?

-- Is there a potential Government entity claim under the tort claims act for negligent maintenance of the roadways, for example.
+- Does a potential Government entity claim exist?
+It could be for negligent maintenance of the roadways, for example.

-Other important steps to take are to preserve valuable evidence.
-This will help dispel who is and who is not at fault for the wreck.
-But the best move is to immediately contact Ehline Law Firm PC to enable us to aggressively investigate and gather things like:
+Other important steps to take are to preserve evidence.
+This will help dispel or include fault.
+Also, it enables us to gather things like: